AlexsLemonade/OpenScPCA-analysis/docs/software-platforms/docker/docker-images.md

 - an [`renv.lock` file](../../contributing-to-analyses/determining-requirements/determining-software-requirements.md#determining-and-managing-software-dependencies-in-r) if you are working with R, or
 - a [conda `environment.yml`](../../contributing-to-analyses/determining-requirements/determining-software-requirements.md#module-specific-conda-environments) and/or [`conda-lock.yml` file](../../contributing-to-analyses/determining-requirements/determining-software-requirements.md#freezing-dependencies-with-conda-lock) if you are working with Python or other software available through [Bioconda](https://bioconda.github.io).

 You will also need to have [Docker installed on your computer](index.md#how-to-install-docker) to build and test the images.

+!!! tip
+    If you are new to Docker, you may want to check out the [Docker documentation](https://docs.docker.com/get-started/overview/) for a more in-depth introduction to Docker concepts and commands.

 ## Analysis module Dockerfiles